sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 ![nextauth homepage](images/sign-in.png).

-When the user clicks the `sign-in` button on the above image, the user will be directed to the authorization  sign-in page:
+When the user clicks the `sign-in` button on the page above, the user will be directed to the authorization  sign-in page:

  ![sign-in page](images/auth-sign-in-dummy-userid.png)